ever-been/everDoc/src/book/markdown/study.md

 If this software was a standalone desktop application, the obvious solution would be to build all the revisions of the software since the last year and benchmark them.
 Writing a script automating this task would be straightforward, but when the software we are talking about is a distributed middleware, even setting a benchmarking environment could be a costly task.

 This task can be generalized into a problem of running a benchmark over a set of parameters.
-The parameters are known in advance and the benchmark is by neccessity a user-written code.
+The parameters are known in advance and the benchmark is by necessity a user-written code.
 If a general framework for benchmarking should be helpful, it would need to simplify the issues of writing the code *and* of specifying the set of parameters.
 The user's options must be flexible enough to support many possible configurations of the benchmark.
 One might want to benchmark software with various configurations.

 When the benchmark is to work over an already-known set of parameters, we call it **pull-oriented benchmarking**.
 The details of BEEN's support for this use case are discussed later.